drj11/is-go-dynamic/README.md

 ## Type Declarations

-No deed to declare types:
+No need to declare types:

 ```